EDMdesigner/EDMdesigner-API-Doc/README.md

 		$savedResult = json_decode($result, TRUE);

 ___

+### Upload Complex elems to specified users
+Upload a list of Complex elems to a specified user or users.
+Please note that every upload will overwrite the previous uploads!
+If you want to know what a Complex elem is good for, please read the [complexElems](#complexElems) part of the documentation!

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/complexElem/addComplexElemToUsers

+#### Parameters (you should post):
+   * userIds {Array} /REQUIRED/ List of the ids of the users you want to upload the Complex elems.
+   * items {Array} /REQUIRED/ The list of Complex elems which the selected users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a Complex elem object should look like, please read [this](#structure) part of the documentation.

+####Answer:
+An object:
+  - error {String} If the whole process is failed, otherwise null.
+  - fails {Array} If a part of the items failed to insert, if all items inserted, it is null.

+___

+### Upload Complex elems to all users
+Upload a list of Complex elems to all users.
+Please note that every upload will overwrite the previous uploads!
+If you want to know what a Complex elem is good for, please read the [complexElems](#complexElems) part of the documentation!

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/complexElem/addComplexElems

+#### Parameters (you should post):
+   * userIds {Array} /REQUIRED/ List of the ids of the users you want to upload the Complex elems.
+   * items {Array} /REQUIRED/ The list of Complex elems which the selected users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a Complex elem object should look like, please read [this](#structure) part of the documentation.

+####Answer:
+An object:
+  - error {String} If the whole process is failed, otherwise null.
+  - fails {Array} If a part of the items failed to insert, if all items inserted, it is null.
+  - result {Array} List of all inserted Complex elems

+___

 ##Gallery handling
 If you want to host the uploaded images yourself and want to use your other hosted images as well, then there are a few routes to fulfil this functionality.